About the Conference

 What have others said about our conference?

-Medical students and residents are invited to attend.
+Medical students and residents are encouraged to attend.
 We have a DeCook scholarship program that covers most of the conference and travel costs for students who apply and are accepted.
-There is also a special registration rate for students/residents.
+There is also a special registration rate for non-scholarship students/residents.

 The conference is closed to the media.